Sagnac Effect

 What is observed

-The Sagnac effect occurs when light is sent in opposite directions around a rotating loop.
+The Sagnac effect appears when light is sent in opposite directions around a closed path in a rotating system.

 -